peace-lock/reuteri/README.md

 Our batches are heat-treated before fermentation, produced under >pH 4.5 control, and immediately chilled to 34 – 38 °F. At-home ferments always contain some amount of wild bacteria (there's always an extremely minor risk of illness, especially if your immune system is struggling), but previous 16s DNA testing has shown ferments contain over 90% L. reuteri.
 If a bottle ever seems off, let me know.

+#### *Is this a miracle product?*

+No. Human bodies are complex and there are many theories as to the best ways to take care of them.
+L. reuteri, however (especially in this concentrated form), is one of the most promising probiotics for overall health, so you might see better results from it than from a more specific supplement.

 #### *How can I help?*

 Share with friends!
 I'd like to sell a lot before I'm gone, but I don't think many people are aware of L. reuteri.